Skip to content ↓

 Good attendance (over 95%) is a minimum expectation in all schools and it is essential for all children to meet this expectation if they are to maximise their progress with us.

 Arriving late is really unsettling for children and disruptive to the rest of the class.
-Please help us to have a great start to the day by arriving by 8:40 (KS2) and 8:45 (EYFS and KS1)
+Please help us to have a great start to the day by arriving by 8:40 (KS2) and 8:45 (EYFS and KS1).
+If your child arrives at school after the classroom doors are shut, you need to sign them in at the office using our electronic signing in system.

 If you have any concerns or need support with attendance issues please speak to Bev Hembrow who is our attendance officer.
 The school has a duty of care to ensure all children have good attendance and works closely with the Education Welfare Officer.